mneilly/Emacs-Persistent-Overlays/README.md

 around.
 Each overlay file contains the full path name of the file to which it applies as its first line.**

+If you edit a file outside of Emacs, any stored overlays are potentially invalid due to repositioning of the text.
+For example, performing a *git checkout* of a file to restore the master version over an edited version.
+In this scenario, you may need to expand all hidden overlays and save to overwrite the existing overlays (or exit Emacs, delete the overlay file and restart Emacs).

  [![Analytics](https://ga-beacon.appspot.com/UA-63342536-2/Emacs-Persistent-Overlays)](https://github.com/mneilly/Emacs-Persistent-Overlays)